Pro-Choice Arguments

 Please log in or create a FREE account to access to all fact content!

-The simple answer to this question—which is the one pro-choice people raise more often than any other—is that a child conceived through rape or incest does not deserve the death penalty for her father’s crime.
+The simple answer to this question — which is the one pro-choice people raise more often than any other — is that a child conceived through rape or incest does not deserve the death penalty for her father’s crime.
 However, the fully pro-life response to this question must also convey sympathy for the victims of rape and incest, whom research shows are likely to suffer more if they resort to abortion.

 The case against abortion for pregnant victims of incest is even stronger.
 Incest victims hardly ever voluntarily consent to an abortion.
-Rather than viewing the pregnancy as unwanted, the victim of incest is more likely to see the pregnancy as a way to get out of the incestuous relationship because it exposes the abusive sexual activity that family
+Rather than viewing the pregnancy as unwanted, the victim of incest may instead see the pregnancy as a way to get out of the incestuous relationship because it exposes the abusive sexual activity that family members are either unaware of or unwilling to acknowledge.
+The pregnancy poses a threat to the perpetrator, who frequently attempts to coerce his incest victim to have an unwanted abortion.

 Moreover, given that one-third of one percent of abortions are performed under such circumstances, we might ask why this question is so frequently raised.
 Do these extremely rare cases justify tolerating the other 99.67% of abortions?
+Would those who raise this objection really be willing to ban abortion if exceptions were made for rape and incest?

 Sources: